octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 - a brief description of the _Coq_ proof assistant
 - a brief description of the Mi-Cho-Coq_ (library for _Coq_)

-For a good understanding of this theoretical part, it is recommended to have some notions on logic (first-order, second-order) [10], basics of mathematic (set, group, monoid, associativity, distributivity, reflexivity), functionnal programming, and language theory.
+For a good understanding of this theoretical part, it is recommended to have some notions on logic (first-order, second-order) [10], basics of mathematic (set, group, monoid, associativity, distributivity, reflexivity), functional programming, and language theory.

 ### Type theory